Updated on May 17th, 2023

-Shelby Davis started investing relatively late in life.
-He would have been a billionaire many times over if he had started investing in his 20’s.
+Shelby Davis started investing later than most iconic investors.
+He would very likely have been a billionaire many times over if he had started investing in his early 20’s.

-Warren Buffett and Shelby Davis have very similar investing styles and compound annual growth rates.
-Both employed about the same amount of leverage (1.5x) to their investments.
+Warren Buffett and Shelby Davis have somewhat similar investing styles and compound annual growth rates.
+Interestingly, both also employed about the same amount of leverage (~1.5x) to their investments.